-If you're vacationing in Cancun or other parts of Mexico along the Riviera Maya on the country’s east coast, you're bound to see tours and advertisements for visiting cenotes.
+If you're vacationing in Cancun or other parts of Mexico along the Riviera Maya, such as Playa del Carmen or Tulum, you're bound to see tours and advertisements for visiting cenotes.

 Cenote Serenity and Sights